-Cable Technician: Job Duties and Requirements for Becoming a Residential Cabling Technician
+Cable Technician: Job Duties & Requirements

 Cable Technicians are generally required to hold a high school diploma and are often trained by their employer if they do not already possess an associate degree or professional certification.
-Careers related to Cable Technology include wireless communication technology, electrical engineering, telecommunication equipment installation and customer service.
+Careers related to Cable Technology include wireless communication technology, electrical engineering, telecommunication equipment installation, and customer service.

 Cable Technician Career Definition